Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 - Creating and running a Hello World software application on Arm Cortex-A72 using DDR as memory.
 - Creating and running a Hello World software application on Arm Cortex-R5F using DDR as memory.

+.. note:: The design files for this chapter have been validated with Vivado Design Suite 2022.1.

 =============
 Prerequisites